bitcoin/bips/bip-segdata.md

 ### Why "honest" is a technical term

-§Motivation describes SegData as letting data be carried "honestly".
+[Motivation](#motivation) describes SegData as letting data be carried "honestly".
 The term is technical, not moral.
 It refers to the transparency of the encoding.
-A SegData reference declares its bytes as a data payload, so an operator can recognise them and exercise a retention choice, and the network can differentiate declared data from monetary use.
+A SegData reference enables declaring its bytes as a data payload, so an operator can recognise them and exercise a retention choice, and the network can differentiate declared data from monetary use.
 Data placed in witness envelopes or vanity addresses is opaque only in the narrow sense that it presents itself as a script or a key rather than as the data it is.
 This says nothing about whether the content is legitimate or should exist, only whether the carriage discloses what it is.

 ### Why entry integrity is relay policy

 Consensus rules must be replayable and deterministic, such that every node must reach the same verdict on a block from the block alone, whenever it validates it.
 The region's integrity checks cannot be consensus rules because the region is prunable and may never be received.
 A block one node would reject for a missing or mismatched entry is indistinguishable, to a node syncing later after that entry was validly discarded, from a correctly pruned block, so making these checks consensus would tie a block's validity to when and from whom a node first saw it, splitting the network on data availability.
 Binding the commitment to the entry hashes in the reference outputs instead keeps the only data-derived consensus check computable from the base serialisation, so validity stays replayable while the payloads stay prunable.

+### Why references commit to entry length

+An entry's contents are not consensus-relevant, but its length is, because the length sets the SegData weight term ([Weight accounting](#weight-accounting)).
+The length is signed by the transaction author, and every node sums the declared lengths to verify the region length from the base serialisation alone (validation rules 8 and 9).
+This prevents a miner from incorrectly reporting region length and block weight.

 ### Why script isolation is a permanent invariant